-For the Logical Channel Descriptor, the private data specifier value used in the E-Book, as registered in ETSI TR 101 162, shall be used; it is the one registered for EACEM (EICTA today).
+For the Logical Channel Descriptor, the private data specifier value used in the E-Book, as registered in ETSI TR 101 162, shall be used; it is the one registered for EACEM (then EICTA, DIGITALEUROPE today).

 The following table lists this value and the other private SI items that are defined within its scope.